 (Family Features) You rely on your lawnmower to run all season long, and a little bit of time spent tuning your mower engine in spring can help keep it running at its peak performance.

 A simple tune-up on a walk-behind mower can be done in 20 minutes or less and, if you do it yourself, is a cost-effective option.
 The key is having the right supplies on-hand.
 You may need a new air filter, spark plug, engine oil and fuel treatment.
-One simple way to take care of this task is with Briggs & Stratton’s all-in-one tune-up kit that has everything you need included.
+One simple way to take care of this task is with Briggs & Stratton’s all-in-one tune-up kit that has everything you need to be included.

 You’ll also want to keep your operator’s manual handy.
 If you don’t know where yours is, many engine manufacturers make it easy to find the right one from the comfort of your own garage by visiting their websites.